MOONLAPSED/ele/README.md

 # ele

-_ele_ is an 'atomic' data structure pivotal to a dynamic, gradient-based and hyperparameter-focused NLP ecosystem.
-It facilitates the generation of emergent code, behavior, and content, along with domain-specific adaptations, genetic-functional-generational querying and prompting, and detailed logging of agentic activities, primarily for Large Language Models (LLMs) running on consumer grade hardware.
+_ele_, or __ele__ (pronounced 'dunder ele') is a foundational atomic data structure at the heart of a dynamic, gradient-based, and hyperparameter-focused Natural Language Processing (NLP) ecosystem.
+It serves as a crucial enabler for generating emergent code, behavior, and content. __ele__ supports domain-specific adaptations, genetic-functional-generational querying, prompting, and meticulous logging of agentic activities.
+Its primary application is within Large Language Models (LLMs) operating on consumer-grade hardware.

+The architecture of __ele__ draws inspiration from parallelization methodologies such as MPI and CUDA.
+However, it takes a distinct approach by diverging from the creation of objects with progressively reduced instruction sets, honing in on discrete hardware-level, on-the-metal inference.
+Instead, __ele__ innovatively generates virtual machines, acting as versatile vehicles for computation.

+ele is in developer-only, construction mode.
+Uncritical-use is not at all recommended.

 ### element+procedural_text+logic: